-Once you have received your SAIT confirmation letter and accompanying documentation for IRCC, you can start the application process for your study permit.
+Once you have received your SAIT confirmation/acceptance letter and accompanying documentation for IRCC, you can start the application process for your study permit.
 The application for your initial study permit must be submitted outside of Canada (if you are already in Canada as a visitor or worker, please contact the International Centre for more information.)
 Visit the IRCC website to learn more about how to apply for your initial study permit.

 Follow these tips to help avoid delays in your study permit application:

 Apply online or through a Visa Application Centre (VAC)

 Visit the IRCC website to find the Canadian visa office that serves your country and learn of the application options available to you.
 If a VAC is located in your country, consider using its services.

 Apply early to avoid delays in the processing of your study permit.
 The length of time to process your application varies depending on the visa office where you applied.
 You can check average processing times online.
 If you do not obtain a valid study permit before the beginning of the semester for which you have been accepted at SAIT, you may not be able to start your program.

 Make sure your passport is valid before you apply.
 If your passport is about to expire, we recommend you renew it before applying for your study permit.